material-components/material-components-web/packages/mdc-slider/README.md

 `mdc-slider__thumb` | Mandatory.
 Element containing the thumb-handle.
 `mdc-slider__thumb-handle` | Mandatory.
 The handle element to display where the value is.
 `mdc-slider--discrete` | Optional.
 Will make slider discrete.
+`mdc-slider__value-label` | Mandatory with Discrete.
+Element for the Value Label `mdc-slider__value-label-text` | Mandatory with Discrete.
+Element for the Value Label text

 ### Sass Mixins